naveedsabugar/simulated-dbs-clinical-prediction/README.md

 # Clinical Prediction Modelling Practice Project: Predicting Motor Outcome Using Simulated DBS-Style Data

+## Project summary

+This project demonstrates a beginner-friendly, reproducible R workflow for clinical prediction modelling using simulated DBS-style data.
+It focuses on understanding modelling structure and interpretation rather than producing real clinical findings.

 ## Project aim

 This independent methodological project was developed to practise a reproducible R-based workflow for clinical prediction modelling in a DBS-relevant context.
-The project simulates a small clinical-style dataset containing demographic, motor, neuropsychological, mood, and imaging-derived proxy variables, then uses regression-based approaches to predict simulated motor improvement after subthalamic deep brain stimulation.

 This project is intended as a methodological learning exercise.
 It does not use real patient data and does not make clinical claims about DBS outcomes.
+The project uses a simulated clinical-style dataset containing demographic, motor, neuropsychological, mood, and imaging-derived proxy variables, and applies regression-based approaches to predict simulated motor improvement following subthalamic deep brain stimulation.

 ## Why simulated data were used